trntv/apis-list/apis/twitter-sign-in/twitter-sign-in.md

     <img width="400" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/twitter-sign-in/logo_256x256.png" />
 </p>

 Works on websites, iOS, mobile and desktop applications.
 The browser log in flow is appropriate for websites and applications which are able to open or embed a web browser.
-At a very high level: The application renders a “Sign in with Twitter” link or bu

 **Docs / Website**: https://dev.twitter.com/web/sign-in